Eastward left behind the confines of the Fortune 500 company office to explore and experience Asia. He has experience working in Thailand.

 What Kind of Work Do You Want?

-There are various types of jobs that foreigners are doing in Thailand, but the vast majority of jobs are in the education industry.
+There are various types of jobs for foreigners in Thailand, but the vast majority are in the education industry.
 Primarily, these jobs are for English teachers.
-The next best possibility for work, in the business sector for example, is to begin with an employer in your home country that places people in Thailand.
+The next best possibility for work, in the business sector, for example, is to begin with an employer in your home country that places people in Thailand.
 These positions are few and far between so learning to speak Thai would be an advantage.
 Why are other positions so hard to find?
 In most cases, foreigners are only permitted to do jobs that cannot be done by a Thai person (hence the majority of positions being for native English speaking teachers).
 Diving instructors and travel bloggers also find success in Thailand (the latter won't garner you the sought after work permit though and extended stays without one are becoming more difficult due to changing immigration rules).

 Types of Schools and Teaching Jobs

 There are kinds of variables that come into play with teaching jobs in Thailand.
 Firstly, think about what age group you'd like to teach.
-Opportunities here range from preschool to adults.
+Opportunities range from preschool to adults.
 There are government schools, private schools, international schools and language schools.
 You'll want to check with the school about their calendar, schedule, holidays and vacation policies.
-Language school work tends to be heavier on evening and weekend hours while other types of schools are generally Monday-Friday.
+Language schoolwork tends to be heavier on evening and weekend hours while other types of schools are generally Monday-Friday.
 Many Thai government schools will require you to be at the school by 7:50 a.m. (or earlier) to attend the morning flag ceremony.
 A teacher may also be required to have "gate duty".
 In this case, the teacher will greet students as they arrive prior to the flag ceremony.
 Another thing to consider is if you are given freedom on holidays because, at some schools, you will be required to sign-in periodically.
 It doesn't make it easy to visit home if you have to sign an attendance sheet in the main office every other day.

 Standard salaries for most jobs fall in the 30,000–40,000 Thai Baht range.
 The outliers will require more or less responsibility and hours accordingly.
 Salaries can be less for non-native teachers, with frequent job postings for Filipino teachers in the 15,000–25,000 range.
 To rise above this salary range, international schools will be your best option.
 Usually, you will need a degree in education to be considered for these positions and they can range from 50,000–100,000 Thai Baht per month.
 According to www.idc-guide.com, diving instructor jobs pay about the same as teaching jobs.
 However, salary can vary from the low to high end depending on the season.